fernandostahelin/code-test/README.md

 Run the task_02.sh file in sql/task_02.

 It will create the tables in the target and run the python script using uv, the package manager I choosed for this project.

+Keep in mind the .sh file is idempotent.
+It drops the existing tables in the target, creates new ones and runs the python script.

+If you want to check the incremental behavior, just remove the `DROP TABLE IF EXISTS` lines in the .sql files.